nickprotop/trader/README.md

 # Crypto Trading Bot

+## Disclaimer
+**This project is a SIMULATOR and is not intended for real trading or financial advice.
+Use it at your own risk.
+It is not for real-life financial decisions.**

 Welcome to the Crypto Trading Bot!
-This bot is designed to automate cryptocurrency trading using various technical indicators and strategies.
+This bot is designed to **SIMULATE** automate cryptocurrency trading using various technical indicators and strategies.

 ## Overview
 The Trader application is designed to manage and analyze cryptocurrency trading data.
 It provides functionalities to track balances, cached prices, portfolio, initial investments, and more.